 Much of the creative and descriptive work on this website is based on research in various fields, going beyond personal impressions and avoiding too many esoteric cul-de-sacs.
 It is hoped that the materials presented here both inform and challenge—perhaps even entertain—the readers.

-The majority of texts on this site have been published in the US and abroad.
+The majority of texts on this site have been published in the US and some abroad.
 However, some of the plays, poems, and stories shared here are exclusive to Drama Around the Globe.

-And now, curtain up.
+And now, CURTAIN UP.